fossable/goldboot/CONTRIBUTING.md

 # Contributing

-Thanks for all of the interest in `goldboot`!
 This guide contains helpful information for first time contributors.

-## Crate Architecture
+## Crate architecture

 There are currently four crates to know about:

 - `goldboot`
   - The primary CLI application for building goldboot images
-  - Current estimated completion: 60%
+- `goldboot-image`
+  - Implements the goldboot image format
-- `goldboot-graphics`
+- `goldboot-macros`
-  - Contains common graphical utilities
-  - Current estimated completion: 100%
-- `goldboot-linux`
+  - Procedural macros
-  - Specialized Linux distribution for applying goldboot images
-  - Current estimated completion: 50%
 - `goldboot-registry`
   - Web service that hosts goldboot images

-  - Current estimated completion: 10%
+## The metallurgy metaphor

+Although end-users could probably ignore it, the internals of `goldboot` use vocabulary taken from the field of metallurgy.

+#### Foundry

+An image foundry is a configuration object that knows how to build goldboot images.

+#### Mold

+An image mold takes an image source and refines it according to built-in rules.
+For example, the `ArchLinux` mold knows how to take Arch Linux install media (in the form of an ISO) and install it in an automated manner.

+#### Casting

+Casting (or building) is the process that takes image sources and produces a final goldboot image containing all customizations.

+Under the hood, foundries cast images by spawning a Qemu virtual machine and running one or more image molds against it (via SSH or VNC).
+Once the virtual machine is fully provisioned, its shutdown and the underlying storage (.qcow2) is converted into a final goldboot image (.gb).

+#### Alloys

+An alloy is an image made from more than one mold (also known as multi-boot).

+#### Fabricators

+Operates on images at the end of the casting process.
+For example, the shell fabricator runs shell commands on the image which can be useful in many cases.

-## Adding new templates
+## Adding new molds

 If `goldboot` doesn't already support your operating system, it should be possible to add it relatively easily.

-Start by finding a template similar to your operating system in the `goldboot::templates` module.
+Start by finding a mold similar to your operating system in the `goldboot::foundry::molds` module.

 TODO

-## Template Maintenance
+## Mold maintenance

-As a result of the nature of software, templates need constant maintenance as new releases are made and old ones are retired.
-Typically this involves adding new versions and marking old ones as deprecated, but occasionally upstream changes may cause breakages for us.
+Molds often need constant maintenance as new upstream releases are made and old ones are retired.
+Typically this involves adding new versions and marking some as deprecated, but occasionally upstream changes may cause breakages for us.

 For example, we have a struct that tracks Alpine releases which needs to be updated about twice per year: